Ritika-Agrawal811/babble-messaging-app/docs/nextjs.md

 We can indicate private folders by prefixing them with an **underscore**: `_foldername`.

 -   **\_components :** I've renamed my components folders to `_components` to indicate it as a folder used to separate UI logic from routing.
 Hence it and its subfolders should not be used in routing.

+Other folders like **\_hooks**, **\_libs**, **\_context** are also named as private folders to exclude them and their sub folders from routing.

+### 3. getServerSession vs getSession vs useSession 🕒

+**useSession :** It is a hook provided by the `next-auth` library.
+It is used to fetch the current user's session details.
+It also provides helper functions for setting active session.

+-   Works only when `<SessionProvider>` is added to layout file.

+-   Since it is a hook, it can only be used on **client components** and follows the _Rules for Hooks_ that is they can only be defined at topmost level of functional components.

+-   It returns the session object whether or not the user is logged in that is whether or not the cookies are present.

+**getSession :** It is a helper function that should be used only on **client side** to get the current active session.

+-   As it is a helper function, it doesn't follow hooks' rules and can be used inside other function to get session object.
+It returns _null_ if no session exists.

+**getServerSession :** It is also a helper function to get current session object just like _getSession_

+-   It is recommended to use on the **server side** i.e. in route handlers, api routes, server components etc

+-   It returns the session object only when user has logged in and returns _null_ otherwise.

 ## Best Practices 🥇